gigalgi/open-microfactory/README.md

 ---

 > *A microfactory is not a scaled-down factory — it is a rethinking of manufacturing at the cell level: flexible, intelligent, and accessible.
 One cell, one bench, one person.
-Any assembly. made for micro-startups*
+Any assembly.
+Made for micro-startups*

 ---